 The model also comes with premium amenities that include cantilever-type two-tone black leather sports seats with red suede accents, heating and air-conditioning controls for rear passengers, red backlit accent lighting, Camaro-inspired circular air vents with satin chrome and red accents, as well as illuminated sill plates on the doors and trunk opening.

-As we imagined, the FNR-CarryAll name harkens back to Chevrolet’s first SUV in 1935 – the Suburban Carryall.
+The FNR-CarryAll name of this concept model harkens back to Chevrolet’s first SUV in 1935 – the Suburban Carryall.